mbartlet/pangram-programs/CONTRIBUTING.md

   * For functional languages, an example of each term in the lexicon of functional programming jargon

 Notice I said "ideal" above, as this is a tall order to implement in some languages.
-The rule of thumb is, if you make a reasonable effort and represent the decent majority of a language's features then it will suffice&mdash;this is intended to more fun than it is rigorous :)
+The rule of thumb is, if you make a reasonable effort and represent the decent majority of a language's features then it will suffice&mdash;this is intended to be more fun than it is rigorous :)

 >**Note**: it is perfectly valid if your pangram program itself is generated programmtically, just please include the generator code and an invokation of it in the validation executabutable explained below.